sqlity-net/dataplatform-devops-exercises/Module1-Exercise1/README.md

       |![image](https://user-images.githubusercontent.com/298017/113521466-9c37ba00-9567-11eb-8589-98584fde83f1.png)|
       ||

-      :warning: If you instead see several error messages as shown here, you need to prep the server. :warning:
+      :warning: If you instead see several error messages as shown here, you need to prep the server.

-      :warning: Please continue to the next step ("Prepare your SQL Server instance for tSQLt") for instructions :warning:
+      :warning: Please continue to the next step ("Prepare your SQL Server instance for tSQLt") for instructions.
       ||
       |-|
       |![image](https://user-images.githubusercontent.com/298017/113527947-23e3ef80-958d-11eb-8952-16772de07850.png)|
       ||
 1. Prepare your SQL Server instance for tSQLt.

    :warning: This step is required only if the prior step failed.
-You need to run it once per SQL Server instance. :warning:
+You need to run it once per SQL Server instance.

    To prepare the server, the PrepareServer.sql script has to be executed.
 It is included in the tSQLt download.
 This is easily done with a small change to the build.sql file in the tSQLt project.
    1. In Solution Explorer ("Ctrl+Alt+L"), navigate to the "build.sql" file under "Queries" in the "tSQLt" project and double-click to open it.